BoZhuBo/SeNic/readme.txt

 B. Zhu, D. Zhang, Y. Chu, Y. Gu and X. Zhao, "SeNic: An Open Source Dataset for sEMG-Based Gesture Recognition in Non-Ideal Conditions," in IEEE Transactions on Neural Systems and Rehabilitation Engineering, vol. 30, pp. 1252-1260, 2022, doi: 10.1109/TNSRE.2022.3173708.

 This paper is expected to be cited if the data set is used for research.
-The code related to the paper will be open sourced with the paper after the final draft of the paper is confirmed.

 3, How To Use